 Wildlife opportunities include scenic driving, forest hiking, biking, and trail explorations.
 There are places for family and group picnicking, as well as great children's play areas.
 We also have 12 tennis courts, a disc golf course (www.nrdg.org) and other various informal diamonds.

 Winter sports enthusiasts and families can spice up the cold winter months with a variety of snow activities including tobogganing, sledding, snowboarding, snow shoeing, cross-country skiing (ungroomed), hiking, and snowmobiling on designated trails.
 Toboggan chutes are operated from 10 AM- 4 PM on weekends and holidays, and on Fridays from 4 PM- 8 PM (weather permitting/when conditions allow).
 The sled hill is open daily from 10 AM- 8 PM (when conditions allow).
-Please call 858-8513 for weekday winter sports/ activities updates.
+Check under Winter Sports on the Parks home page for daily status.

 Chestnut Ridge, named by early settlers of the region for the wealth of Great Chestnut trees on the hills.
 The park is approximately 1231 acres.
 The Casino, est. in 1925 provided a meeting area for public and private uses.
 Included in the Casino design was a fireplace, concession counter and observation platform on the upper level- it offered an impressive view of Buffalo to the Canadian shore.
 A timber and stone structure replaced the original in 1938; this Casino structure remains in commission today.